.

 OK, you did your homework, a list of websites run by bloggers who might be writers or readers and who like the genre of our book.
 But how to approach them and request a review?

 Be courteous, professional, thank them for their review and reciprocate the favor, making sure you credit the reviewer and provide them with publicity in return for their book review.
-Write more reviews and you will get more reviews!
-When did you write your last book review?
+Write more reviews and you will get more reviews for your books!
+So, when did you write your last book review?

 .